pygate-dev/pygate/README.md

 🔗 [OpenAPI swagger](https://doorman.so/openapi.json)

-## Installation
+## Get Started
-Ensure you have a MongoDB server and redis running.
+Doorman is simple to setup.
+Just have redis and mongo db running.
+Then follow the few steps below.

 Clone Doorman repository